kabanero-io/guides/templates/template/template.md

 # Contributing to the Kabanero.io Guides
-Each guide resides in its own repository and is dynamically pulled into kabanero.io via the build process.
+Each guide resides in its own directory in this repository.
+This repository is dynamically pulled into kabanero.io via the build process.
 The content of the guide can be written in HTML, markdown, or AsciiDoc formats.
 Markdown is preferred; use asciidoc only if you will be using features that you cannot do in markdown.

 ## Get Started

-1. Fork and clone your fork to your machine
+1. Fork this repo and clone your fork to your machine.
 1. Create a directory for your guide under the `drafts` section of this repo.
 Name the directory the same name as your guide.
    - Keep this name in mind.
 It must mach the `permalink` in the front matter explained below